Seabagel/202011-ValorantMuffin/README.md

 # MamaSlimesBOT
-🍨🍦☕🥞 A Discord.js that does a different things 🏔🌸⛩🎌🚅
+🍨🍦☕🥞 A Discord.js Bot
+that does a different things 🏔🌸⛩🎌🚅

 ### Usage:
 > Type "prefix" <command> <sub_command> in your discord chatbox